Formality of a higher-codimensional Swiss-Cheese operad: Prerequisites

 \section{Prerequisites}

-Throughout this paper, we work with cohomologically graded dg-modules over the base field $\R$ (except in Section~\ref{sec.comp-cohom} where we work over $\Z$).
-For us, the cohomology (resp.\ homology) of a space is concentrated in nonnegative (resp.\ nonpositive) degrees.
+We work with cohomologically graded modules over the base field $\R$ (except in Section~\ref{sec.comp-cohom} which is over $\Z$).
+The cohomology (resp.\ homology) of a space is concentrated in nonnegative (resp.\ nonpositive) degrees.
+For a graded vector space $V$, the free graded symmetric algebra $S(V)$ is $\R[V^{\mathrm{even}}] \otimes \Lambda(V^{\mathrm{odd}})$, i.e.\ the tensor product of the polynomial algebra on even elements by the exterior algebra on odd elements.
+Homogeneous elements $x,y$ satisfy $yx = (-1)^{(\deg x)(\deg y)} xy$.